Tap the text to show or hide reading controls.

 “Ark, m-my strength.”

 The trident wobbled.
-The frogman gripping the zombie strained out a labored sound.
+The frogman gripping the zombie forced out a labored grunt.

 — Whrrrrsh!